csc-training/csc-env-eff/slides/10_speed_up_jobs.md

     - Helps to clarify what you still need to compute, what computations would be redundant and what data you need to store
 - Reserving more memory and/or more compute cores does not necessary equal faster computations
     - Check with `seff`, `sacct` and from software-specific log files if the memory was used and whether the job ran faster
-- Testing for optimal setup regarding compute cores and memory is good practice before performing massive computations
+    - Testing for optimal amount of cores and memory is advised before performing massive computations

 # Tricks of the trade 4/4

 - If possible, running the same job on a laptop may be useful for comparison
 - Avoid unnecessary reads and writes of data and containerize Conda environments to improve I/O performance
     - Read and write in big chunks and avoid reading/writing lots of small files
-       - If unavoidable, use [fast local NVMe disk](https://docs.csc.fi/computing/disk/#compute-nodes-with-local-ssd-nvme-disks), not Lustre (_i.e._ `/scratch`)
+       - If unavoidable, use [fast local NVMe disk](https://docs.csc.fi/computing/disk/#compute-nodes-with-local-ssd-nvme-disks), not Lustre (i.e. `/scratch`)
 - Don't run too short jobs to minimize queuing and scheduling overhead
     - There's a time overhead in setting up a batch job, aim for >30 minute jobs
     - Don't run too many/short _job steps_ -- they will bloat Slurm accounting